CEE Standard: Buying Goods and Services

 Because of that — and because I am a person of faith — I choose to give back some of my earnings each month to my church.
 That works for me.
 Others prefer to donate to a local animal shelter, a school, or an overseas charity.
 Wherever you choose to give your money, make sure it is an organization or cause you feel passionate about.

 There are times when you need an envelope for something temporary because it won’t be an expense that lasts forever.
 My brother is getting married in a few months, and I’m a bridesmaid.
 I’m so excited!
 Of course, there are a lot of things to purchase, so I started an envelope as soon as they asked me.
 I have to get a dress, shoes, and have my hair done.
 Plus, I want to splurge and get a manicure and pedicure.
 Everything is going to add up, but I’m ready because I started saving months ago.
-Once the wedding is over, I will throw this envelope away and add any leftover money to another category.
+Once the wedding is over, I will throw away this envelope and move any leftover money to one of my other envelopes.

 Order of Priority

-Just because I have all these envelopes, I don’t just put money into them equally.
+Just because I have all these envelopes doesn’t mean I put money into them equally.
 I prioritize what bills need to be paid before putting away money in my “fun” categories.
 I start with my “car,” “giving,” and “savings” envelopes.
-Whatever is left over goes into my temporary “wedding” envelope, then into “entertainment” and “shopping.”
+Whatever is left over goes into my temporary “wedding” envelope, then into “fun.”